Some of the many benefits of starting a juice bar business include no previous experience and low start-up costs…… let’s see how to do it.

 3. Create a name and logo

 You want a name and logo which is both catchy and clearly states what you sell.
-I find it’s best not to be too clever and I try and stay away from ambiguous names that leave people unsure what your selling.
+I find it’s best not to be too clever and I try and stay away from ambiguous names that leave people unsure what you are selling.

 Something like “The fabulous Drinks Team” doesn’t really say you are a juice bar.
 On the other hand, you shouldn’t be in too much doubt about what “Jamba Juice” does.